The morning after Tropical Storm Bonnie pummeled Beaufort, we woke to find oil in the water around Sunshine.

 No one who had made a call felt like they’d received a satisfactory answer, or even that they’d reported to the correct agency.
 We still didn’t know what to do.
 In the news story, the Department of Health and Environmental Control (DHEC) was mentioned as the organization in charge of cleaning up the hospital spill, so I figured they’d like to know that they hadn’t got it all.
 I looked at the DHEC website and found a number for reporting an oil spill.
 After work I gave them a call and left a message with the answering service.

-He said that, given this was Memorial Day, there was no one around to answer those questions.
-We would have to find out who was responsible for the spill, and get them to clean it up.
+Given this was Memorial Day, he said, there was no one around to answer those questions.
+He said we should find out who was responsible for the spill, and get them to clean it up.
 I shouted some more – my frustration showing.
 It had been a long couple of days.

 “Okay, so what if this were a big spill, something devastating, what should we do?”